Recovering contact forms from boundary data: How to discriminate between generic and Reeb vector fields?

 Then a necessary condition for $v$ being a Reeb vector field of a contact form $\b$ on $X$ is

 where $\mathsf{ind}_z(v)$ denotes the local index of the vector field $v$ at $z$. $\diamondsuit$ \end{corollary}

-\begin{theorem} Any odd-dimensional compact connected oriented smooth manifold $X$ with boundary admits a cooriented smooth contact structure $\xi$ such that its contact form $\b$ has a traversing Reeb vector field $v_\b$.

-Moreover, any given contact form $\b_0$ on $X$, via an isotopy of $X$, can be converted into a contact form $\b_1$ such that its Reeb vector field $v_{\b_1}$ is traversing. \end{theorem}

-\begin{proof} Since a connected manifold with boundary admits a handle decomposition without handles of the top dimension $2n+1$, there is no homotopy-theoretical obstruction for extending any {\sf almost contact structure} (see Definition \ref{def.contact}) from the base of each handle to its interior (so that the preconditions for applying the $h$-principle are valid).
+Since a connected manifold with boundary admits a handle decomposition without handles of the top dimension $2n+1$, there is no homotopy-theoretical obstruction for extending any {\sf almost contact structure} (see Definition \ref{def.contact}) from the base of each handle to its interior (so that the preconditions for applying the $h$-principle are valid).
 Therefore, by Gromov's Theorem \cite{Gr1} (see also its enforcement, the fundamental Theorem 1.1 of Borman, Eliashberg, and Murphy \cite{BEM}), the cooriented contact structure $\xi$ on $X$ exists.
-Let $v = v_\b$ be the Reeb vector field for a contact $1$-form $\b$ that represents $\xi$.
+However, we do not know whether any connected oriented manifold with boundary admits a contact form $\b$ whose Reeb vector field is {\it traversing}.
+The next conjecture suggests the positive answer.